-You can customize stacks for specific application instance by configuring stack services via environment variables.
+You can customize stacks for specific application instance by customizing its services.
 Go to

 Instance > Stack, find a service you'd like to customize and click on a cogwheel icon.

 In the modal window you can: